Co-op & Internships

 - to find career opportunities related to personal and professional objectives to make a difference in the world through your work

 What is Cooperative Education?

 Cooperative Education (Co-op) is an academic program that allows students to connect academic knowledge with the business and professional world.
 Co-op expands learning experiences through paid employment in a supervised, educational work setting related to the student’s major field of study or career focus.
-A co-op position is a one-year minimum commitment; fall and winter semester enrollment is required and academic credit will be awarded through a related ACE course.
-Co-op positions range from a minimum of 12 up to 40 hours of work a week; typically, students work 25 hours per week around their school schedule.
+A co-op position is a one-year minimum commitment; fall and winter semester enrollment is required and academic credit will be awarded through related ACE courses.
+Co-op positions range from a minimum of 12 up to 40 hours of work a week; typically, students work 20-25 hours per week around their school schedule.
 Positions are with businesses in our local community.